Malice (Nakia Shauku): Fictional character biography

+Nakia Shauku

-As a child, Nakia of the Q'Noma Valley marsh tribe was picked by her tribal elders to be Wakandan Dora Milaje, "Adored Ones" or wives-in-training and spent three years training before being presented to King T'Challa; barely a teenager, she was instantly smitten with him, although he promised that her role was purely ceremonial.
+As a child, Nakia of the Q'Noma Valley marsh tribe was picked by her tribal elders to be Wakandan Dora Milaje, "Adored Ones" or wives-in-training and spent three years training before being presented to King T'Challa; at 14, barely a teenager, she was instantly smitten with him, although he stated that her role was purely ceremonial, due to being disinterested in sleeping with teenagers.
 She became close friends with her fellow Dora Milaje, Okoye who, unlike her, took satisfaction with being just his bodyguard.
 Nakia's obsession with King T'Challa increased dramatically when Mephisto cast an illusion over T'Challa causing him to kiss Nakia.
 She consequently became jealous of T'Challa's American ex-girlfriend Monica Lynne and plotted to kill her, but T'Challa rescued her and banished Nakia bringing great shame on her tribe and Wakanda.

 Nakia was captured by Achebe and tortured by him until Erik Killmonger came and freed her.
 Killmonger used the Altar of Resurrection on her and in the process gained enhanced abilities.
 Killmonger decided to name her Malice after the previous one.
 She went after T'Challa and his female allies and while battling Queen Divine Justice, killed one of T'Challa's allies, Nicole "Nikki" Adams.

-She later teamed up with Man-Ape and kidnapped several of T'Challa's friends poisoning them out of revenge.
-Further, Nakia also planned on killing Monica and Dakota North, believing that the latter was also one of T'Challa's lovers.
+Nakia and Man-Ape kidnap several of T'Challa's friends, poisoning them out of revenge.
+Nakia also plans on killing Monica and Dakota North, believing that the latter was also one of T'Challa's lovers.
 In the end, T'Challa foils the plan of Nakia, who manages to escape but not without giving him the antidote for his friends.